slundi/exercise-dm/README.md

 maxretry = 10 #
 ```

+You can also detect bad requests (HTTP error 400) in order to ban clients that are trying to find exploits (replace 401 with 400 in the previous code snippet).

 There is also [Crowdsec](https://crowdsec.net/) that can replace fail2ban and it have a community detection system.